Boredletsgo/Boredletsgo/README.md

 - 👋 Hi, I’m @Boredletsgo
 - 👀 I’m interested in data science and IoT
 - 🌱 I’m currently learning game development
-- 💞️ I’m looking to collaborate on game development
+- 💞️ I’m looking to collaborate on any field
-- 📫 How to reach me my email iddd
+- 📫 How to reach me, my Email Id!!

 <!---
 Boredletsgo/Boredletsgo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.